derekwang99/DH110-DEREKWANG/web_documentation.md

 ### Design Statement

-THe purpose of this project is to create a product that connects local senior citizens with each other with the goal of improving mental health through companionship.
+The purpose of this project is to create a product that connects local senior citizens with each other with the goal of improving mental health through companionship.
+This project aims to not only make communication between senior citizens more accessible by providing a space dedicated to their age group, but also to create a friendly product that is as personal as possible to make users feel cared for.

 ### Competitor Analysis

 #### Heuristic Evaluation

+While I could not find direct competitors of Senior Circle, I found some apps that are catered for seniors and analyzed their interface and user experience.
 |      | Applifcation 1| Application 2 |
 |--------|------------| ------- |
 | Name      | Senior Assist | Anvayaa |